you06/performance-map/src/tikv.md

   performance would be bad.
 - The duration of the read index wait could be regarded as `tikv_raftstore_commit_log_duration_seconds_bucket`.

-TODO: Maybe it's useful to record the read index wait duration in the tracker for slow query diagnose.

 ## TxnKV Write